Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Introduction

 Knowing the expected waiting times can lead to better interactions and managed expectations for both sides.
 Contributors, when aware of anticipated waiting times, can adjust their schedules accordingly, reducing uncertainty and preserving their motivation throughout the review process \citep{khatoonabadi_wasted_2023, gousios_work_2016}.
 Maintainers, aware of possible delays in contributor responses, can proactively offer additional support or take action to mitigate potential blockers \citep{khatoonabadi_wasted_2023}.
 This awareness also allows maintainers to better allocate their time and resources and prioritize PR reviews \citep{gousios_work_2015}.
 Furthermore, analyzing response time trends can help projects pinpoint and rectify bottlenecks, thereby enhancing the efficiency and effectiveness of their PR review workflows.

 The first responses are of particular importance as they not only directly influence the duration \citep{hasan_understanding_2023, zhang_pull_2022} and the outcome \citep{zhang_pull_2023, khatoonabadi_wasted_2023, li_are_2022} of the review process, but also the likelihood of future contributions by the contributor \citep{assavakamhaenghan_does_2023, hasan_understanding_2023}.
-Despite the critical role of first responses, existing approaches only aim to predict the completion time of PRs \citep{de_lima_junior_predicting_2021, maddila_predicting_2019} or nudge overdue PRs \citep{maddila_nudge_2023}.
+Despite the critical role of first responses, existing approaches only aim to understand the characteristics of PRs with a longer time to first bot or human response \citep{hasan_understanding_2023}, predict the completion time of PRs \citep{de_lima_junior_predicting_2021, maddila_predicting_2019}, or devise approaches to nudge overdue PRs \citep{maddila_nudge_2023, shan_using_2022}.
 Our study bridges this gap by proposing a machine learning approach to predict: (1) the first response latency of the \textit{maintainers} following the submission of a PR, and (2) the first response latency of the \textit{contributor} after receiving the first response from the maintainers.

 For this purpose, we start by curating a dataset of 20 popular and large open-source projects on GitHub.
 Next, we extract 21 features to characterize projects, contributors, PRs, and review processes.
 Using these features, we then evaluate seven types of classifiers to identify the best-performing models.
 Finally, we perform permutation feature importance \citep{fisher_all_2019} and SHAP \citep{lundberg_unified_2017} analyses to understand the importance and impact of different features on the predicted response latencies.
 In summary, we aim to answer the following four research questions: